-Since our photographer on tour, Jimmy, is an expert on how to take a great photo, we caught up with him to ask him for the best (and easiest) ways to get a great shot.
+Who better to give expert photography tips than a pro!
+So we caught up with Jimmy, a photographer we sent on tour, to ask him for the best (and easiest) ways to get a great shot.
 Watch his four tips in the video above, and see how his pictures turned out below!

 “You need to focus on what really catches your eye.
 Ask yourself, what do I want to shoot and what is interesting to me?
 Portrait?
 Landscape?
 Architecture?
 Take various shots, but make sure to capture what matters to you.
 Paying attention to simple details, people or settings will allow you to capture the best moments.”